valwade275/MadLibs/DocumentationForMadLibs.md

 # Documentation for Valerie's MadLibs
-Valerie's MadLibs is a word game that is great for passing time between Pomodoros.
+Valerie's Mad Libs is a word game that is great for passing time between Pomodoros.

+## How to Play
+To play my version of Mad Libs, choose an option from each dropdown menu.
+Once you have done so, click the *Generate Mad Lib* button.
+The result will display directly below the button.

+To create another Mad Lib, choose new options from the menus and click the button again.
+Play multiple times to see how many sentence combinations you can create.

 ## HTML Elements